Location: R1102, North Macedonia

-Minimum Length of Stay for Volunteers: Two weeks
+Minimum Length of Stay for Volunteers: Three weeks

 Minimum Age: 18

 Experience Required: None.
 The variety of activities and team flexibility make this project suitable for both beginners and advanced (either volunteers or students) in conservation.
-A medical COVID-19 vaccination certificate might be requested from each participant.
 The participants should have medical insurance including COVID-19 treatment and repatriation.
 The participants should inform the project staff about any health issues, allergies, and food preferences.

 Room and Board Arrangements: